Personal cheat on Docker Basics

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-option shows all containers
+The -a option shows all containers, otherwise only running containers will

 be displayed.